godotengine/godot-docs/classes/class_engine.rst

 Description
 -----------

-The :ref:`Engine<class_engine>` class allows you to query and modify the game's run-time parameters, such as frames per second, time scale, and others.
+The ``Engine`` class allows you to query and modify the game's run-time parameters, such as frames per second, time scale, and others.

 Member Function Description
 ---------------------------